appsmithorg/appsmith-docs/website/docs/reference/widgets/table/editable.md

 This page provides information related to all the editable column properties.

-You can enable the **Editable** property either from the table column settings or directly within the table column.
-When enabled, this property allows users to modify a field or cell.
-You can then use the Column's **onSubmit** or **onClick** event to run a query to update the data.
+You can enable the **Editable** property either by selecting the checkbox in the Table's column property settings or directly from the individual column settings.
+By enabling inline editing and marking specific columns as editable, users can update data directly from the UI by double-clicking on the desired cell

 Additionally, you can use JavaScript by clicking on *JS* next to the **Editable** property to control it conditionally.
 If you are using JS, make sure to enable the **Editable checkbox** at the Table column level before adding your code.